NeshHari/XMonad/README.md

 ```fish
 pip install dbus-python
 ```
-*Note:Configurations using Spicetify will be made available when ready, or you can get them [here](https://github.com/catppuccin/spicetify).*
+*Note: Configurations using Spicetify will be made available when ready, or you can get them [here](https://github.com/catppuccin/spicetify).*

 ### GTK
 For GTK applications, open lxappearance and select the Catppuccin theme of choice.
 In the Widget section, set the default font to Sugar Snow/Purple Smile.
 In the Icon Theme section, select BeautyLine.